RakshithaMaddala/oracle-customer-churn-sql-project/README.md

 The goal is to identify key factors that lead to customer churn and derive insights to help retain customers.

-Dataset used: [Telco Customer Churn Dataset (Kaggle)](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) This project utilizes a small extracted portion of the dataset to demonstrate SQL queries and data analysis concepts in Oracle Live SQL.
+Dataset used: [Telco Customer Churn Dataset (Kaggle)](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+- This project utilizes a small extracted portion of the dataset to demonstrate SQL queries and data analysis concepts in Oracle Live SQL.
-You can see the data in
+- You can see the data in <a href='https://github.com/RakshithaMaddala/oracle-customer-churn-sql-project/blob/main/Churned_customers_in_telco_data.csv'>Dataset</a>

 ---